 Ragweed pollen is a powdery substance that consists of tiny particles, or grains.
 The grains of pollen help fertilize other ragweed plants.
 One ragweed plant can produce up to 1 billion pollen grains that can float through the air, and either produce seeds or end up in your nose, eyes or mouth, causing great discomfort if you’re allergic to it.
 Pollen can also collect on clothes, hair and the skin.

-Like all pollen allergies, ragweed allergy can lead to allergic rhinitis (hay fever), inflammation of the nasal passages.
-Its main symptoms are:
+Like all pollen allergies, allergies to ragweed can lead to allergic rhinitis (hay fever), inflammation of the nasal passages.

 - Nasal congestion